andrewbawitlung/qbittorrent-telegram-notification-windows/README.md

 # qbittorrent-telegram-notification-windows
-Sends a notification to your Telegram when a download is completed.
+Sends a notification to your Telegram when a download is completed in qbittorrent.

 ### pre-requisite: